Table of Contents

 }

-The following example creates a selector (MyTreeListChildrenSelector) that supplies information on child data for a TreeList control.
+The following example creates a selector (MyTreeListChildrenSelector) that supplies information on children for a TreeList control.

 xmlns:mxtl="https://schemas.eremexcontrols.net/avalonia/treelist"